 Nick Loffree, a Canadian who discovered QiGong's healing power as a remedy to chronic illness and injury in himself.
 He now lives in Santa Cruz where he is a senior teacher at the world famous Holden QiGong school.
 He teachers classes and workshops around the Bay Area including the new 1440 Multiversity. www.petricorehealingarts.com

-Mary Ellen Hannon, co-owner of Willow Glen Yoga, is a Certified Holistic Health Coach with a BA in Health Science – Somatics and she focuses on nervous system regulation.
-She believes the most fundamental form of medicine lies in our daily attention to our mind-body connection.
-Her goal is to teach students how to stay out of pain, improve posture and to move through life with more ease.
-Mary Ellenis also the author of Complementary Alternative Medicine a movement medicine book for relief and the prevention of chronic physical and emotional pain (2018).
-Learn more at maryellenhannon.com
+Mary Ellen Hannon, co-owner of Willow Glen Yoga, is a Certified Movingness Instructor with a BA in Health Science – Somatics.
+She believes the most fundamental form of medicine lies in our daily attention to our mind-body connection through nervous system regulation and dynamic mindful movement.
+Her goal is to teach students how to deeply relax and let the body show you how it wants to move.
+Author of Complementary Alternative Medicine (a movement medicine book for relief and the prevention of chronic physical and emotional pain - 2018).

 Paige’s yoga journey began in 2017, and she obtained her 200 hour certification from Almaden Yoga in 2019.
 She encourages her students to practice compassion and curiosity within the self, both on and off the mat.
 A lover of creativity within sequencing and safety in alignment, Paige looks forward to being a part of your yoga journey too.